What’s the absolute best way to start learning the guitar?

 Sweet Child of Mine – Guns N’ Roses

-Sweet Child of Mine actually grew out of a practice exercise that Slash would do to goof off.
-So even if you don’t get this riff right the first time, it’s basically practice.
+Sweet Child O’ Mine actually grew out of a practice exercise that Slash would do to goof off (2).
+So even if you don’t get this riff right the first time, it’s practice.

 Start very slow.
 1-2-3-4-1-2-3-4.
-That double 1 to 4 count should be running through your head as you learn this riff as slowly as you need to feel comfortable.
+That double one to four count should be running through your head as you learn this riff as slowly as you need to feel comfortable.

 What Might Trip You Up